RoryTHWu/rorythwu.github.io/content/authors/admin/_index.md

     url: https://www.emory.edu/

 # Short bio (displayed in user profile at end of posts)
 bio:  I am currently pursuing a dual major in Mathematics and Biology at Emory University.
-My academic are primarily focused on the integration of AI in healthcare, with a particular emphasis on Computer Vision.
+My academic interests are primarily focused on the integration of AI in healthcare, with a particular emphasis on Computer Vision.
 I am especially intrigued by the potential of AI in advancing medical imaging and disease detection.
 My current research is centered on Movement Disorders, exploring innovative AI applications in this field.

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
   - Computer Vision
-  - Healthcare
+  - Healthcar

 # Education to show in About widget
 education:
   courses:
-    - course: BS in Mathematics and Biology
+    - course: BSs in Mathematics and Biology
       institution: Emory College of Emory University
       year: 2025
     - course: AA in liberal arts